austin1237/tinder-v1-auth-service/README.md

 Commit your changes (git commit -am 'Add/Fix something')<br>
 Push to the branch (git push origin my-sweet-new-feature)<br>
 Create a new Pull Request

+## Props
+Credit to https://github.com/jvenezia/tinderbot for providing the facebook link the webscaper uses to get the authToken.